MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Get-Command.md

 Indicates that this cmdlet gets only the following specified data about the command:

 - Aliases.
-Gets the standard name.
+Gets the standard name and syntax.
 - Cmdlets.
 Gets the syntax.
 - Functions and filters.
 Gets the function definition.
 - Scripts and applications or files.
 Gets the path and filename.